under-Peter/OMEinsum.jl/README.md

 Einstein summation can be implemented in no more than 20 lines of Julia code, the automatic differentiation is also [straightforward](https://giggleliu.github.io/2019/04/02/einsumbp.html).
 The main effort of this package is improving the [performance](https://github.com/under-Peter/OMEinsum-Benchmarks) utilizing Julia [multiple dispatch on traits](https://white.ucc.asn.au/2018/10/03/Dispatch,-Traits-and-Metaprogramming-Over-Reflection.html).
 So that people can enjoy the speed of faster specific implementations like BLAS functions, `sum` and `permutedims` on both CPU and GPU without suffering from runtime overhead.

 *Note: why the test coverage is not 100%* - GPU-code coverage is not evaluated although we test the GPU code properly on gitlab.
-Ignoring the GPU-code, coverage is at about _98%_.
+Ignoring the GPU-code, the actual coverage is at about _98%_.

 ## Install